 - I could improve my focus by …

-Remember motivation is the mental skill here so the question is what processes (things you can actually do) might help improve or maintain desirable levels of motivation, passion, commitment and/or performance enthusiasm?
+Remember motivation is the mental skill here.
+So the question is what processes might help improve or maintain desirable levels of motivation?